Planets in astrology: Moon

-In astrology, the Moon is associated with a person's intuition, emotional make-up, unconscious habits, rhythms, memories, moods, femininity and their ability to react and adapt to those around them.
-It is associated for some with the mother, maternal instincts or the urge to nurture, the home, the need for security and the past, especially early experiences and childhood.
+In astrology, the Moon is associated with a person's intuition, emotions, unconscious habits, rhythms, memories, moods, instincts and their ability to react and adapt to those around them.
+It is associated for some with the mother or the urge to nurture, the home, the need for security and the past, especially early experiences and childhood.
 The 1st-century poet Manilius described the Moon, or Luna, as melancholic.
 In medicine, the Moon is associated with the digestive system, stomach, breasts, the ovaries and menstruation (which occurs on a monthly cycle) and the pancreas.
 Despite Manilius's assignment, the Moon is more commonly associated with the phlegmatic humor; it ruled the animal spirits.
 In modern astrology, the Moon is the primary native ruler of the fourth house, but traditionally it had its joy in the third house.

 The Moon or Luna is associated with Monday, the word Monday comes from the Old English word for Moon day or Moon's day, and in Romance languages, the name for Monday comes from luna (e.g., luni in Romanian, lundi in French, lunes in Spanish and lunedi in Italian).
 Dante Alighieri associated the Moon with the liberal art of grammar.

 In Chinese astrology, the Moon represents Yin, the passive and receptive feminine life principle.
 In Indian astrology, the Moon is called Chandra or Soma and represents the mind, queenship and mother.
-The north lunar node (called Rahu) and the south lunar node (called Ketu) are considered to be of particular importance and are given an equal place alongside the seven classical planets as part of the nine navagraha.